SaadLaggoun/Sliding-Tiles-Puzzle/README.md

-# 🎮 Sliding Blocks Puzzle
+# 🎮 Sliding Tiles Puzzle

 > A fun little proof-of-concept project that snowballed into a feature-rich, colorful, animated puzzle playground – all built with 100% **vanilla** web technologies 🍦.